 i.
 Audit

 The Audit Committee facilitates the external and internal audit of Pro Bono SG for the Board to obtain independent information about Pro Bono SG activities.
-The Audit Committee’s responsibilities include:
+The Audit Committee’s responsibilities are:

 ii.
 Finance